The 20 Best Dysferlinopathy Doctors Near Me in Pittsburgh, PA

 English

 Donald Mcfarland is a primary care provider, practicing in Internal Medicine in Bridgeville, Pennsylvania.
 Dr. Mcfarland is rated as an Experienced provider by MediFind in the treatment of Dysferlinopathy.
-His top areas of expertise are Type 2 Diabetes (T2D), Familial Hypertension, Hypertension, Glucocorticoid-Remediable Aldosteronism, and Endoscopy.
+He is also highly rated in 18 other conditions, according to our data.
+His clinical expertise encompasses Type 2 Diabetes (T2D), Glucocorticoid-Remediable Aldosteronism, Hypertension, Familial Hypertension, and Endoscopy.

 Experienced in Dysferlinopathy